Broken Symmetry in Ideal Chern Bands

-Moving to banding filling $\nu=2/3$, we find that the occupation number $n(\mathbf{k})$ completely deviates from the value $2/3$ of the $\nu=2/3$ FQH state in the LLL.
+Moving to filling $\nu=2/3$, we find that the occupation number $n(\mathbf{k})$ completely deviates from the value $2/3$ of the $\nu=2/3$ FQH state in the LLL.
 Instead, as displayed in Fig.~\ref{fig:main_result}(b), a sharp jump from $n(\mathbf{k})\approx 1$ to $n(\mathbf{k})\approx 0$ signifies the emergence of a Fermi liquid, with a stable Fermi surface around $\mathcal{G}\approx 7.6$.
 The very distinct behavior of $n(\mathbf{k})$ at $\nu=2/3$ from that at $\nu=1/3$ indicates the breaking of particle-hole symmetry in the ideal cTBG bands.
 Such particle-hole asymmetry in Chern bands has been identified in various non-ideal models: first in a checkerboard lattice~\cite{PhysRevLett.111.126802} and, recently, in moir\'e systems~\cite{PhysRevLett.124.106803,PhysRevB.108.245159} where it is related to the fluctuating quantum geometry~\cite{PhysRevResearch.5.L012015}.
-That these effects persist even for electrons with pseudopotential-like interaction in the ideal cTBG bands further emphasizes the fundamental difference between Chern bands and the LLL, and disapproves of the overoptimistic expectation that the LLL physics can be perfectly reproduced in the cTBG band given the ideal quantum geometry and the Laughlin-like wave functions in the latter.
+That these effects persist even for electrons with pseudopotential-like interaction in ideal flat bands further emphasizes the fundamental difference between Chern bands and the LLL, and disapproves of the expectation that the LLL physics can be perfectly reproduced in ideal flat bands given ideal quantum geometry and the Laughlin-like wave functions in the latter.

-\emph{Evidence for the FCIs and the emergent Fermi liquid.} --- We now provide more numerical evidence on the FCIs at $\nu=1/3$ and the Fermi liquid at $\nu=2/3$ in the cTBG ideal band.
-The interaction is still chosen as the pseudopotential-like local repulsion $V(\mathbf{q})=V_0-V_1 a_M^2 |\mathbf{q}|^2$.